natasharamburrun/Technical-test-Birdie/README.md

 #### Challenges:

-- I experience a couple of Challenges, firstly the data takes a long time to load when change option to a different value in the drop down box, I decided to include a loading page to avoid the user to keep selecting whilst loading.
+- I experience a couple of Challenges, firstly it take a very long time for the data to load when change options in the drop down box, I decided to include a loading page to avoid the user to continue to select items while loading.
 - I did not complete the indication of number of non-displayed values ie lines.

 <strong>Single Page Application</strong>:
 <p align="center"><img src="src/assets/screenshot.png" "width=700"></p>

-##### Challenges
-- The time it take for the data to load due to the size